 - Obtain the required GPA for the respective program.

 - Be in good academic standing; that is, not on academic or disciplinary probation or suspension.

 - File formal application for the degree by the posted semester of graduation deadline.

-Graduation and commencement details can be found here.
+Graduation and commencement details can be found on the graduation website.

 A Just Community